louisronron/pynetcal/README.md

 ## 1.0.
 Introduction

 **PyNetcal** is a simple IPv4, IPv6 network calculator, written in Python for your CLI.
-I thought to make it a little simpler than Sipcalc - which seems a bit too advanced for users without subnetting experience.
+So, once upon a time I decided to have some fun and explore networking tools, and then decided to experiment with a simple subnet calculator; one that's a little simpler than Sipcalc, which may seem a bit too advanced for users without subnetting experience.
 Enjoy!

 ## 2.0.
 Installation